 Where can I buy Palmini?

-If you have trouble finding it or want to use a different pasta, I’d use 10-12 ounces (cooked weight) of another pasta for this low carb pasta carbonara.
+Trader Joe’s also makes a hearts of palm pasta now, and I’ve used it in recipes like my Mongolian ground beef and noodles recipe.
+If you have trouble finding either or want to use a different pasta, I’d use 10-12 ounces (cooked weight) of another pasta for this low carb pasta carbonara.

 Can I use a ground turkey or chicken?